American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 Determine what makes the most financial sense for you in comparison to what you could be paying elsewhere.

 From the list above, my favorite option is Spafinder.
-In checking this out, I learned it works similarly to the miles dining program.
+In checking this out, I learned it works similarly to the AA Rewards Network dining program.

 16. Business Products and Financial Services